devadvance/terminalcheatsheet/README.md

 * An English page in the top directory
 * A page for each language in the appropriate folder within `i18n`
 * The actual content page under `_includes/i18n`
+* Front matter set correctly in each page
+* Internationalized assets in the `assets` directory

+#### Add a new page in markdown

+In the structure above, you'll need to add:

+* An English markdown page in the top directory
+* A markdown page for each language in the appropriate folder within `i18n`
+* Front matter set correctly in each page
+* Internationalized assets in the `assets` directory

+#### Specifics for adding guides

+Make sure you:

+* Add the guide to the `_data/guides/guide-index.yml` file so that the navbar auto-generates correctly.
+* TBD